Seagen

 to evaluate its therapeutic potential in earlier lines of its approved indications as well as in a range of other lymphoma and non-lymphoma settings.
 The company is jointly developing brentuximab vedotin in collaboration with Takeda Pharmaceutical Company.
 Under the terms of the collaboration, Seattle Genetics has full commercialization rights to brentuximab vedotin in the United States and Canada.
 Takeda has exclusive rights to commercialize the product candidate in all other countries.

 In addition to brentuximab vedotin, Seattle Genetics' product pipeline includes enfortumab vedotin, being co-developed with Astellas Pharma, tisotumab vedotin, being co-developed with Genmab, SGN-LIV1A, an ADC targeting LIV-1, and several immuno-oncology agents in phase 1 studies.

 In January 2018, the company announced it would acquire Cascadian Therapeutics for $614 million.

 In September 2020, Merck & Co announced it would purchase $1 billion of Seagen's common stock, with both companies co-developing lead treatment: ladiratuzumab vedotin.

 In November 2022, the company announced the appointment of David R. Epstein as Chief Executive Officer and Director.

-Pfizer agreed to acquire Seagen in March 2023.
+Pfizer agreed to acquire Seagen in March 2023 at an enterprise value of $43 billion.